GreenInfo-Network/GetOutside/README.md

 Thanks to [http://www.knightfoundation.org/](The Knight Foundation) for funding this project.

 As with most open source software, this builds from many other packages.
-Rather than rely on a CDN, these packages have been bundled with Get Outside! so the exact versions are known to be available, and so we can include the individual licenses.
+These packages have been bundled with Get Outside! so the exact versions are available, and so we can include the individual licenses.

 These packages include:

 * _CodeIgniter_ -- PHP framework
 * _Twitter Bootstrap_ -- Responsive grid design, so the page behaves nicely when you resize or view on mobile screens
 * _jQuery and jQuery UI_ -- Toolkit/framework for AJAX, DOM/DHTML work, popup widgets, date pickers, and other such elements
 * _fullCalendar_ -- jQuery plugin for generating AJAX-savvy calendar grids
 * _Leaflet_ -- Map framework
-* _TinyMCE_ -- Turns <textarea> boxes into WYSIWYG HTML editors (if we forgot to list you, please mention it!)
+* _TinyMCE_ -- Turns <textarea> boxes into WYSIWYG HTML editors
+* _ics-parser_ -- by John Grogg, for parsing iCal event feeds.
+(if we forgot to list you, please mention it!)